Julia Stiles: Other work

+Stiles played Maisy-May in the Canadian Amazon Prime series The Lake.
+Maisy-May is the "picture-perfect" stepdaughter/stepsister who was given the family cottage by her stepfather, to the dismay of her stepbrother Justin.
+Season 1 premiered in summer 2022.

+Film director

 Stiles made her writing and directorial debut with Elle magazine's short Raving starring Zooey Deschanel.
 It premiered at the 2007 Tribeca Film Festival.

-In May 2010, Stiles was cast in a major role in the Showtime series Dexter and signed for 10 episodes.
-For this role, she received a nomination for the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film, as well as a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series.